jirotubuyaki/Jdmbs/README.md

 <div style="text-align: center;">
 <img src="https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/GBM.png" height="500px"><br>
 </div>
 　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　   　　　　　　　　　　　　　Figure 2.
-Simulation result of Geometric brownian motion
+Simulation result of geometric Brownian motion

 ## Conclusions
 New algorithm for option prices was described and explained how to use it.
 This package can produce option prices with related companies.
 And several improvements are planed.
 Please send suggestions and report bugs to okadaalgorithm@gmail.com.